 Australian Bicentennial Scholarships and Fellowships

 Australian Bicentennial Scholarships and Fellowships are awards of up to £4,000 for Australians studying any subject in the UK.

 General Sir John Monash Scholarships

-The General Sir John Monash Foundation offers a minimum of ten scholarships per year for graduate study at a non-Australian university.
-The scholarships provide $65,000 AUD per year for a maximum of three years.
+The General Sir John Monash Foundation offers scholarships for graduate study at a non-Australian university.